-Learn when to start potty training a bowel movement for toddlers or kids and download free printable reward charts.
-In my experience, it is best to focus on urination first.
-Boys should always train sitting down until fully trained and having had at least one BM on the toilet.
+Learning how to start potty training a bowel movement for toddlers or kids can be confusing and frustrating for many parents, especially if your child seems unwilling or scared to even try.
+So, I've created this page to help offer you effective solutions on getting your kid to be fully trained!
+Downloading my free printable reward charts is a great place to start, but if you haven't already, it is best to focus on urination first.
+If you're working with boys, they should always train sitting down first until spontaneously going on their own to urinate and having had at least one BM on the toilet.

-The average age for potty training bowel movements can often seem later than the potty training age for urination, which is usually around 18-24 months.
+The average age for potty training bowel movements can often seem later than the age for urination, which is usually around 18-24 months.
 However, gaining control of the bladder usually leads to control of bowels as well.
 This is also why having even boys sit to train initially is such a good idea.
+That way if they are urinating and suddenly have to have a BM, it just naturally works out.

-Some reasons children tend to refuse having bowel movements on the toilet are because:
+Let's start with some reasons why children tend to refuse having a BM on the toilet:

 • They have had been constipated or have had a painful BM on the toilet in the past